Sokolniki Exhibition and Convention Centre: History

 The first exhibition to be held in Sokolniki took place in 1959.
 The American National Exhibition was the first international event to demonstrate some foreign achievements in the USSR.
 Nikita Khrushchev and the US Vice President Richard Nixon officially opened the exhibition.
 That’s when pavilion no. 2 witnessed the legendary “kitchen debate” between Nixon and Khrushchev at the General Electric Company’s booth.
 During the so-called “kitchen debate” America and the Soviet Union verbally jousted over which system was superior – communism or capitalism.
 Since then, exhibitions received a permanent residence in Sokolniki.

 The first exhibition pavilion highlighted the event.
 It was a round dome construction invented by American architect and engineer Richard Fuller.
-Thus Sokolniki began its active exhibition life that is still progressing.
-We may say that the history of the USSR exhibition activities in its modern interpretation began right in Sokolniki.

 Construction of new exhibition pavilions in Sokolniki Park started in 1960s.
 Those were light single-floor buildings with a steel framework.
 During the first years the exhibitions were held only in summer because the buildings were not heated.
 The “Interorgtekhnika” international exhibition of 1966 was hosted in 20 exhibition halls occupying an area of 50 000 sq. m.
 The exhibition halls were mounted in various areas of the park depending on the requirements of a given project.
 In the years of prosperity Sokolniki had 22 exhibit halls.
 The biggest total exhibition area of 65 000 sq. m (indoor and outdoor) was occupied by the exhibition “Chemistry-70”.
 For many years Sokolniki has been the only international exhibition site in the Soviet Union.